-Tower of Art – The oldest building on the Disc.
+Tower of Art – The oldest and tallest building on the Disc.
 Part of Unseen University.
 Very magical.
 Not necessarily artful.

 Treacle Street – Usually location of the meeting place of the Brethren of Ee, except when there’s a mixup with the fretwork club.

 Tsort – Location of the Valley of Tsort and thus the Great Pyramid of Tsort.
 Not to be confused with the Great Pyramid of Djelibeybi.

 Unseen University – The home of the Disc’s wizards, a very magical place where magic is almost never used, and for good reason.
 Known as UU, for short.
 Sometimes misspelled, Unesene.

 Valhalla – Home of the gods – both in Roundworld mythology and possibly in Discworld reality.